SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Sprint Planning[ScumEvents,SprintPlanning] initiates[ScrumEvents,Order] the Sprint[ScumEvents,Sprint] by laying out[transparency] the work to be performed for the Sprint[ScumEvents,Sprint].
 This resulting plan[SprintBacklog] is created by the collaborative work of the entire Scrum Team[ScrumTeam,ScumEvents,SprintPlanning,Attendees].

-The Product Owner[ScrumTeam,ProductOwner] ensures[ProductOwner,Responsible] that attendees[ScumEvents,SprintPlanning,Attendees] are prepared to discuss the most important Product Backlog items[ScrumArtefact,ProductBacklog,ProductBacklogItem] and how they[ScrumArtefact,ProductBacklog,ProductBacklogItem] map to the Product Goal[ScrumArtefact,ProductBacklog,Commitment,ProductGoal].
+The Product Owner[ScrumTeam,ProductOwner] ensures[ProductOwner,Responsible] that attendees[ScumEvents,SprintPlanning,Attendees] are prepared to discuss the most important Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] and how they[ScrumArtifacts,ProductBacklog,ProductBacklogItem] map to the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal].
 The Scrum Team[ScrumTeam] may also invite other people to attend[ScumEvents,SprintPlanning,Attendees] Sprint Planning[ScumEvents,SprintPlanning] to provide advice.

 Sprint Planning[ScumEvents,SprintPlanning] addresses the following topics: